Lauren Book

-Lauren Frances Book (born October 12, 1984) is an American politician and former educator who has served in the Florida Senate since 2016, representing parts of Broward County.
-A member of the Democratic Party, she has been the Senate's minority leader since April 28, 2021.
+Lauren Frances Book (born October 12, 1984) is an American politician and former educator who served in the Florida Senate from 2016 to 2024, representing parts of Broward County.
+A member of the Democratic Party, she was the Senate's minority leader from 2021 to 2024.

 Early life and education

 Book was born in Hollywood, Florida, in 1984 to Patricia "Pat" Book, a former chocolate retailer, and Ron Book, a lawyer and lobbyist.
 She is the oldest of three siblings.
 Book was sexually abused as a child over the course of six years by her nanny.
 She developed anorexia as a result of the abuse.
 In 2002, the nanny pleaded guilty to five felony charges and was sentenced to 10 years in prison, later extended to 25 years.
 In 2007, Book created a charity, Lauren's Kids, to fight for stronger penalties for sex offenders.

-Book graduated from the University of Miami in 2008 with a Bachelor of Arts degree in elementary education.
+Book graduated from the University of Miami in 2008 with a Bachelor of Arts degree in Elementary education.
 Following graduation, she taught for one year in Miami-Dade County Public Schools.

 Since 2010, Book has annually led "Walk in My Shoes", a 1500 mi walk from Key West, to Tallahassee, Florida.
 She has written two books: Lauren's Kingdom and It's OK to Tell: A Story of Hope and Recovery.
 She designed an abuse prevention curriculum for implementation in Florida kindergartens.

 In 2012, Book was awarded her master's degree in community psychology from the University of Miami.